Yankee: In other countries

 The shortened form Yank is used as a derogatory, pejorative, playful, or colloquial term for Americans in Britain, Australia, Canada, South Africa, Ireland, and New Zealand.
 The full Yankee may be considered mildly derogatory, depending on the country.
-The Spanish variation yanqui is sometimes used in Latin American contexts.
-Venezuelan Spanish has the word pitiyanqui derived c.
-1940 around the oil industry from petty yankee or petit yanqui, a derogatory term for those who profess an exaggerated and often ridiculous admiration for anything from the United States.
+The Spanish variation yanqui is used in Latin American Spanish, often derogatorily.
+Venezuelan Spanish has the word pitiyanqui derived around 1940 from petit yankee or petit yanqui, a derogatory term for those who profess an exaggerated and often ridiculous admiration for anything from the United States.

-In Australia, the term seppo is sometimes used as a pejorative reference to Americans.
-It derives from traditional rhyming slang where yank is replaced with septic tank and shortened to seppo.
+In Australia, the term seppo, shortened from traditional rhyming slang yank ==> septic tank, is sometimes used as a pejorative reference to Americans.